Read the latest media statement.

 Upland sheep farming is part of the Lake District’s rich cultural farming heritage.
 The collaborative management of common land by commoners is protected by law as well as being recognised as one of the Outstanding Universal Values of the Lake District in the current bid for World Heritage status.
 In addition there is a Higher Level Stewardship scheme in place which sets out management requirements for the common.

 Our approach, set out in the Lake District National Park Partnership’s plan, is to secure the right balance of land use, in the right place, working with communities, farmers, land owners and managers.
 For Glenridding Common, this means protecting the culture of hill farming and commons management, whilst improving the environment to deliver additional benefits such as flood risk reduction, access and recreation.
 Should the John Muir Trust take on the management of the common, we would work with them and other stakeholders to secure this.

 We have a duty to consider whether an alternative organisation could manage and improve Glenridding Common, whilst ensuring livelihoods are protected.
 Through initial discussions, it is clear this is also the aspiration of the John Muir Trust.

 As part of the proposal taken to LDNP Authority meeting in December 2016, John Muir Trust committed to share a draft management plan as part of the consultation between January and April 2017.

 There are a range of people and organisations who have an interest in the future of this part of the Lake District.
-To allow people to understand more about the proposal there will be a three month consultation with the community and a range of stakeholders, from 17 January to 17 April 2017.
+To allow people to understand more about the proposal a three month consultation took place from 17 January to 17 April 2017 with the community and a range of stakeholders.

 The proposed lease is for an initial period of three years.
 We believe this will give both organisations time to fully explore the potential for the land and for John Muir Trust to build a working relationship with the community at Glenridding.
 As part of the consultation, we are open to suggestions as to whether a different leasing arrangement may be appropriate.